 Ever experience intense cheek flushing that leaves your face hot, red, and inflamed?
 Does your skin constantly break out into tiny red bumps?
 Are the blood vessels on your cheeks and nose constantly visible?
 If any of these sound familiar, you may be battling a common — and extremely frustrating — skin condition called rosacea.

-Rosacea, pronounced roh-zay-sha, is a chronic skin disorder, and it’s characterized by extreme redness, irritation, and inflammation of the skin.
-It’s a common but very mysterious condition — and April is National Awareness Month to help increase recognition of the condition.
+Rosacea (pronounced roh-zay-sha) is a chronic skin disorder, and it’s characterized by extreme redness, irritation, and inflammation of the skin.
+It’s a common but somewhat mysterious condition.
 Curious why people get rosacea, and how they should treat it?
 Read on!

 Who gets rosacea?